 Quality #5: Committed to learning and growth

-Becoming a manager means taking on a new set of responsibilities and routines.
+Being promoted to team leader means taking on a new set of responsibilities and routines.
 No matter how much you are able to prepare a new manager for their role, there will always be more for them to learn.

 The key for any leader to succeed is to have a mindset of continuous learning and growth.
 You won't know everything you need to on day 1 on the job, and to succeed as a leader, you must always be learning and adapting.